SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ### Problem: Time + 15 Minutes

 The next problem is to write a **program that reads input data from the console**.
-As input data, enter **the hour and minutes** (each on a separate line) of a 24-hour day and calculates **what is going to be the time in 15 minutes**.
+As input data, enter **the hour and minutes** (each on a separate line) of a 24-hour day and calculate **what is going to be the time in 15 minutes**.
 Print the output in **`hh: mm`** format.
 The hours are always between 0 and 23, and the minutes are always between 0 and 59.
-Ourput the hours either using one or two digits.
+Output the hours either using one or two digits.
 Minutes are always displayed with two digits and a **leading zero** when necessary.

 #### Sample Input and Output